 When configuring a workstation for After Effects, there is a huge variety of components that you need to choose from.
 Everything from what CPU, what video card, and even how many and how fast of a hard drive you need all needs to be taken into consideration.
 In this article, we will be tackling the question of what CPU you should use by looking at six different CPU options that you might consider in an AE workstation.
 The CPUs we will be looking at are the Intel Core i7 6700K (the highest end option from the standard Intel Core i7 line), the Intel Core i7 6850K/6900K/6950X (from Intel's "High End Desktop" Core i7 line), and even a pair of dual Xeon CPU configurations - 2x Xeon E5-2643 V4 and 2x Xeon E5-2690 V4.

 In this article, we will be dividing our testing into three categories: 2D animation, video editing (working with video files), and motion tracking.
-In addition, for the first two categories we will be specifically testing both rendering and scrubbing the timeline in case there happens to be one CPU option that is particularly good (or bad) for either task.
+In addition, for the first two categories we will be specifically testing both rendering and playing live with RAM preview in case there happens to be one CPU option that is particularly good (or bad) for either task.
 If you want to skip over our individual benchmark results and simply view our conclusions, feel free to jump ahead to the conclusion section.

 To benchmark After Effects, we used the following configurations:

 (3.7-4GHz Turbo) 6 Core